Deutsche Telekom rejects Iliad bid, leaves door open to U.S. sale

 U.S. PRICE WAR?

-Deutsche Telekom's quarterly earnings before interest, tax, depreciation and amortisation (EBITDA) excluding special items rose to 4.43 billion euros ($5.9 billion), above the average forecast of 4.35 billion euros in a Reuters poll.
+Deutsche Telekom's quarterly earnings before interest, tax, depreciation and amortization (EBITDA) excluding special items rose to 4.43 billion euros ($5.9 billion), above the average forecast of 4.35 billion euros in a Reuters poll.
+[ID:nL6N0QB5NJ]

 With 50.5 million customers, T-Mobile US is bigger than Deutsche Telekom's German business which has 39.3 million.
 Average revenue per user (ARPU) stood at 26 euros a month in the quarter, compared to 14 euros in Germany.

-Deutsche Telekom's desire to leave the U.S. stems in part from a realisation that it must invest heavily in faster fibre broadband in its domestic market or continue losing customers to cable.
+Deutsche Telekom's desire to leave the U.S. stems in part from a realization that it must invest heavily in faster fiber broadband in its domestic market or continue losing customers to cable.
 Hoettges also wants the group, which is 31 percent owned by the German state, to take part in consolidation in Europe.

 The global telecoms industry is in the midst of a wave of dealmaking as companies look to take advantage of low interest rates to build economies of scale.